shopware/shopware/src/Docs/administration/start-development.md

 # Create your first plugin

-Let's create an example plugin called "SwagHelloWorld".
+Let's create an example plugin called "SwagAdministrationExample".

 ## 1. Create the plugin bootstrap file

 All plugins are located inside the `{YOUR_SW_ROOT}/custom/plugins` directory.

-In order to make your plugin functional you need at least the plugin bootstrap class inside the root directory of your plugin. _Please beware that the file name has to be equal to the name of the plugin._
+In order to make your plugin functional you need at least a plugin bootstrap file inside the root directory of your plugin. _Please beware that the file name has to be equal to the name of the plugin._

 ```
 .
 └── plugins
-    └── SwagHelloWorld
+    └── SwagAdministrationExample
-        └── SwagHelloWorld.php
+        └── SwagAdministrationExample.php
 ```

 The bare minimum of a plugin bootstrap looks like this: